tasbiapretty/Calculator-rate/README.md

 <p>During this Pandemic i relaised there has been no pandemic inssurance cover as of yet!, health insurance dealing with the pandemic in specific.</p>

 <p>So i made a website that covers all of this:</p>
 <p>All the legal documents such as disclaimers, disclosure, contracts, statutory provisons, Trademark and others are still under process.</p>
+<p><h2>Reading this Non disclosure agreement means you are agreeing to all the Terms and Condtions of GPRI and agree to the non disclosure forms. </h2></p>

 <p>This project i am just focusing on the software, building the website that will provide a quote</p>